-Contracts post-novation should be captured in the amounts outstanding part of the survey when reporting dealers clear through CCPs (the contract between A and CCP as well as the contract between B and CCP in the example above).
-The original transaction (the contract between A and B in the example above) should not be reported.
-In addition, positions of reporting dealers with CCPs should be recorded separately as an "of which" subsector under "other financial institutions".
+Contracts post-novation should be captured in the amounts outstanding part of the survey when reporting dealers clear through CCPs (the contract between A and CCP as well as the contract between B and CCP in the example above).8 In addition, positions of reporting dealers with CCPs should be recorded separately as an "of which" subsector under "other financial institutions".
 A non-exhaustive list of CCPs is provided in Annex 2.